 Are You a Micromanager?

-Managers are rarely if ever heard describing themselves as micromanagers.
+Managers are rarely, if ever, heard describing themselves as micromanagers.
 Yet, working for a micromanaging boss is one of the most frequently cited reasons employees hate their jobs or their bosses.

-- Do you have a long list of pending approvals and decisions that await action?
+- Do you have a long list of pending approvals and decisions that await your action?
 Micromanaged employees have learned the hard way that they need your approval for every little decision.
 Behind your back, you may be referred to as “the bottleneck.”

 - You are always running out of red pens.
 As far as you’re concerned, there is always room for improvement in any document, even if your margin notes are subjective or nit-picking.